-Partner yoga brings a deeper connection with others whatever it is – your life partner, friend, family member or stranger.
-Yoga poses for two people improve the level of communication and trust in people and also adds a lot to the practice.
+Partner yoga brings a deeper connection with others whatever it is – your life partner, friend, family member, or stranger.
+Yoga poses for two people improve the level of communication and trust in people and also add a lot to the practice.

-There are many yoga for two poses you can try and practice.
+There are many yoga for two poses you can start practicing at home.
 Below you will find the main poses for your beginning.
 They are simple and yet useful practices to start your new yoga journey with.
 Grab your partner and try it!

 In yoga, breathing is an important part to develop your body.
 Starting yoga practice with breathing calms your mind and helps you focus on your body.
 Doing it with your partner you have a new challenge – to synchronize your breathing with your partner’s.